UncleCeiling/Warthunder-CDK/README.md

 🟢 Punishes Runners, but not Pitbulls.
 🟢 Speed and countermeasure use is restricted.
 🟢 Warning while in zone.
-🟢 Turns off after you leave the area.
+🟢 Turns off after all runners have left the area.

 🟢 **Spawn limitations.**
 🟢 Limits to Aircraft.
 🔵 Limits BR (Done via mission selection screen).

 🟡 **Safety Zones.**
-🔴 Fix Immortality not working.
+⚫ Fix Immortality not working. - Not working
-🔴 Find way to have Safety hint only show for runners.
+⚫ Find way to have Safety hint only show for runners. - Not working

 #### *Port Moresby???*